-Some history of the Town Hall Tavern in Ann Street
+Some history of the White Lion and Town Hall Tavern on Ann Street at Birmingham in Warwickshire

 This extract from a watercolour by Paul Braddon affords a glimpse of how the old tavern looked in its halcyon days.
-The White Lion appears in an 1828 trade directory at 41 Ann Street but by 1835 had been re-named the Town Hall Tavern after the completion of the Town Hall in 1834.
+At the beginning of the 19th century the tavern traded as the White Lion.
+However, by 1812 the building had become known as the Free Church Tavern.
+By 1835 the house had been re-named the Town Hall Tavern after the completion of the Town Hall in 1834.
 The castellated building on the corner is where Ann Street met Congreve Street.
 This element of a watercolour by Paul Braddon shows the building as both a shoe and clothes warehouse along with an "Exhibition for the "Curious Observer of Natural Phenomena."
 Actually, this late 18th century attraction was Allin's Cabinet of Curiosities, a typical commercial urban exhibition building in the pre-museum era.
 The building was later tenanted by the Suffield family, ancestors of the novelist J.R.R.
 Tolkien - his mother's name was Mabel Suffield.
 The last person to trade from the castellated building was William Bryan, a cook and confectioner.
 His name can be seen on the building in this painting.
 William Bryan did rather well in this trade and later operated from large premises on New Street.

-This advertisement confirms that the White Lion had traded as the Free Church Tavern, possibly after Christ Church was consecrated in 1813.
-In this notice, the house and land agent F. T. Hetherington announced that the tavern was undergoing very extensive improvements and was to re-open with a house-warming in November 1826 under its former sign of the White Lion.
+This advertisement, published in the Birmingham Chronicle on September 28th, 1826, shows that the house and land agent Francis Thomas Hetherington was undergoing very extensive improvements and was to re-open with a house-warming in November 1826 under its former sign of the White Lion.
 The licensee was aiming to cater for a more affluent clientele, a house for the middle-classes or gentry, along with wealthy business owners.
 Despite, the tavern reverting to the sign of the White Lion, it was not the end of the Free Church Tavern name for a house in Paradise Street continued to trade under this sign for a number of years.
 Another notice in Aris's Birmingham Gazette, dated earlier in the year during March, confirmed that James Gutteridge was retiring from business.
 He advertised the household furniture, fixtures, brewing vessels, stock of ale and spirits, for a 'fair valuation of £300.'
-James Gutteridge had been at the Free Church Tavern since at least 1815 as he was recorded in the Quarter Session Records at Haymarket, an earlier name for the area in front of the tavern where grain was traded.
+James Gutteridge had been at the Free Church Tavern since 1810 as he was recorded in the Quarter Session Records at Hay Market, an earlier name for the area in front of the tavern where grain was traded.

 Francis Thomas Hetherington had been in business as a land agent for many years at No.57 Great Hampton Street.
 His tenure at the White Lion was brief for he died less than a year after re-opening the tavern.
 He died at the early age of 35.
 Born in 1793, he married Caroline Wilson at the Parish Church of St. Peter and St. Paul in Aston in February 1819.
 He was a collector of art but sold many of his paintings before moving to Ann Street.
 His collection included works by Moses Haughton and Samuel Coleman.
 These would be worth a few bob today!
 Catherine Hetherington married again in 1828 just up the road at St. Philip's.
 She tied the knot with John Akers, a brewer with premises in Bath Passage.
 However, her maiden name of Wilson suggests a relationship with Mary Wilson who became the licensee of the White Lion.